Definition of Product Ecosystem

 - Share your secrets!
 Don’t keep things to yourself.
 Share your ideas freely – as soon as others begin to share them too, their value will rocket.
 By sharing ideas, you get feedback from others and they will come to you to access and implement them.
-You will begin to feel uplifted and the demand will fuel your feeling of success.
-This in turn will generate even more profitable ideas.

 A white label product or service is something that is produced by one company and then repackaged and sold by other companies under their own brand name.
 This has a two-fold benefit as the manufacturer can focus on making the product and the re-brand marketers can concentrate on selling.

 Often sold as an ‘own brand’ label, these outsourced products are regularly sold at a lower price.
 The type of product can vary considerably from foodstuffs through to electronic products, including such things as mobile phones and computers.

 Another example would be a business with no banking operation offering a white label credit card to their customers.